unopolicinglab/website/content/authors/bruha/_index.md

 education:
   courses:
   - course: MA in Criminology & Criminal Justice
-    institution: University of Nebraska Omaha
+    institution: University of Nebraska at Omaha
     year: "Anticipated 2027"
   - course: BS in Criminology and Criminal Justice
     institution: University of Nebraska Lincoln